AMC activity log: articles, correspondence, hike reports, philosophy, etc

 previously, were it not for a REGI posting about "Explore the North Reservoir area".

-Thanked the leader for that enlightenment, and vanished into the woods again to continue the
+Thanked the leader for that enlightenment, and vanished into the woods again to continue

-solo jaunt I was already 2 miles into.
+the solo jaunt I was already 2 miles into.
 (Thurman Smith)

 Administrative note:

-Somewhere in the series of "be seen" crossing of paths, one of the hike leaders actually tried to call the police on me.
+Somewhere in the series of "be seen" crossing of paths, one of the hike leaders actually tried to call local police on me.
 For what, one has to wonder.
 Hiking in a public park?
 That was basically the response that the police gave, according to what I heard about it later.
 In other words, "don't waste our time with your paranoid hysteria".
 What's ironic is that the same leader used to hike *with* me in another group fairly regularly, and on those outings we would chat and get along fine.
 Later the person stopped showing up to those, got involved with AMC instead, and then delusion apparently set in -- I'm not really sure what happened, but for anyone to take a cheery on-trail passing as some kind of personal affront is pretty extreme.

 At this point, though, the volunteer coordinator got wind of my game and stepped in via email with several false accusations, notably "trying to randomly show up for registration-required hikes unannounced".
-That was total bullshit, as the only hikes I had *participated* in recently were open show-and-go with no registration, and informally *approved* by their leaders.
+That was total bullshit, as the only hikes I had *participated* in recently were open show-and-go with no registration, and *approved* up front by their leaders.
 I refuted a lot of what she said, but that probably just soured the relationship even further.
 Honestly, do I have to point out the gulf of difference between "showing up" at a startpoint and trying to force my way into full attendance with a group, versus maybe being spotted briefly somewhere by its participants as they would anyone else hiking in a park any given day?
 The level of flat-out psychosis in the Local Walks committee was really reaching a fever pitch.
 Anyone external who I described this sad situation to agreed that AMC's take on it was completely unfounded, ludicrous and control-freak.

 So, for any AMC affiliates reading this far:

 If you're going to accuse someone of "stalking", you need to define it in the right context.
 Tracking something in a natural setting is the classic definition, which has been the basis of many kinds of games and puzzles for hundreds of years.
-That's my working definition: a simple game to me, a "fox hunt" in the ham-radio sense with more mobile targets, a silly little test of skill which harms or imperils no one.
+That's my working definition: a simple game to me, a "fox hunt" in the ham-radio sense with more mobile targets, an engaging but silly little test of skill which harms or imperils no one.
 That kind of activity could range an entire spectrum, from geocaching to paintball, and nobody's making personal accusations over that.
 It is not your misapplied "internet definition", especially when it didn't particularly matter who the leaders or participants were, the aim was to simply find them and pass by and not even worry about it if I couldn't.

 Get a grip.
 You know exactly how to turn the text past this point into positive experiences and even endorsements for the organization to others.
 It's up to you.